MicrosoftDocs/win32/desktop-src/Controls/hdn-itemchanged.md

 ---
 title: HDN\_ITEMCHANGED notification code
-description: Notifies a header control's parent window that the attributes of a header item have changed.
-This notification code is sent in the form of a WM\_NOTIFY message. ms.assetid: 'ab707010-8ed2-4575-8233-8a1f5656e498'
+description: Notifies a header controls parent window that the attributes of a header item have changed.
+This notification code is sent in the form of a WM\_NOTIFY message. ms.assetid: ab707010-8ed2-4575-8233-8a1f5656e498
+keywords:
-keywords: ["HDN_ITEMCHANGED notification code Windows Controls"]
+- HDN_ITEMCHANGED notification code Windows Controls
 topic_type:
 - apiref
 api_name: